davidgasquez/handbook/content/quotes.md

 - [Show me a man who thinks he's objective and I'll show you a man who's deceiving himself](https://www.collaborativefund.com/blog/a-few-rules/).
 Henry Luce.
 - The real problem of humanity is the following: we have Paleolithic emotions, medieval institutions, and god-like technology.
 Edward O. Wilson.
 - You could be good today.
 But instead, you choose tomorrow.
 Marcus Aurelius.
+- Happiness is a cookie that your brain bakes for itself.
+It's not made by the environment.
+The environment cannot make you happy.
+Joscha Bach

 ## External Lists